uragirii/got/Readme.md

 ### List of commands implemented

+As its not feasible to build a complete git clone, I've will only implement the most famous git commands used.
+Added support for :

 - [ ] git init
 - [ ] git add
 - [ ] git commit
 - [ ] git checkout
 - [ ] git push
 - [ ] git pull

+Along with the common ones I've also implemented a few complex ones that you probably won't use in daily life

+- [ ] git hash-object
+- [ ] git cat-file

 ## Found a bug / Have suggestions